 Absolutely not.
 Carrie, a profoundly sad horror comedy about a dumped-on, telekinetic outcast whose late-blooming menstrual cycle and sexual maturation react violently with her fundamentalist mother’s psychological chastity belt, is the film in which De Palma discovered that his destructive sense of humor could be synthesized with his graceful visual sensibilities in a manner that would accentuate both.
-The linearity of King’s storyline (actually, the linearity of screenwriter Lawrence D. Cohen’s version of King's novel, which was told via a fussy collage of news articles, testimony, and Reader’s Digest memoirs) has the preordained momentum of Greek mythology; some of the shots of a pig blood-soaked Carrie standing above her peers at the fateful prom were lifted from the theatrical performance De Palma shot of Dionysus.
+The linearity of King’s storyline (actually, the linearity of screenwriter Lawrence D. Cohen’s version of the novel, which was told via a fussy collage of news articles, testimony, and Reader’s Digest memoirs) has the preordained momentum of Greek mythology; some of the shots of a blood-soaked Carrie standing above her peers at the fateful prom were lifted from the theatrical performance De Palma shot of Dionysus in ‘69.

-The scene in which Carrie realizes she likes Tommy Ross, for instance.
+The scene in which Carrie realizes she likes Tommy Ross (William Katt), for instance.
 De Palma begins by showing Carrie sitting in class with pencil eagerly poised to transcribe Tommy’s poem as their tweedy teacher reads it aloud to the class.
-The camera swirls around to show the entire class slacking, yawning, exchanging jocular smirks to indicate they know the poem’s true author was Tommy’s girlfriend Sue.
-Tommy ends up in severe close up while a split diopter shot puts Carrie in the background behind Tommy’s impressive blond mane.
-“It’s beautiful,” she murmers, her hair like bundled hay in front of her face.
+The camera swirls around to show the entire class slacking, yawning, exchanging jocular smirks to indicate they know the poem’s true author was Tommy’s girlfriend, Sue (Amy Irving).
+Tommy ends up in severe close-up while a split diopter shot puts Carrie in the background behind Tommy’s impressive blond mane.
+“It’s beautiful,” she murmurs, her hair like bundled hay in front of her face.
 Even the teacher piles on, sensing the emotional vulnerability as an opportunity to attain camaraderie with his indifferent students.
-“You suck,” Tommy says, even more covertly than Carrie, before the teacher’s request for a repeat begets the response "I said ‘aw shucks.’”
+“You suck,” Tommy says, even more covertly than Carrie, before the teacher’s request for a repeat begets the response: “I said ‘aw shucks.’”
 Tommy’s chiseled features melt into a triumphant cackle.